Criminal asset recovery – legal frameworkConfiscation – legal framework

 On whom is the burden of proof in a procedure to confiscate the proceeds of crime?
 Can the burden be reversed?

 Where a defendant is determined by the court to have a criminal lifestyle, POCA allows the court to make certain assumptions in relation to confiscation orders (section 10 of POCA).
-For example, it provides that any property transferred to the defendant during the six years prior to the commencement of proceedings and any property obtained by the defendant within the relevant period is presumed to be criminal property, unless the defendant can prove otherwise.
-The burden of proving otherwise in such circumstances is on the defendant on the balance of probabilities.
+In particular, it provides that any property transferred to the defendant during the six years prior to the commencement of proceedings and any property obtained by the defendant within the relevant period is presumed to be criminal property, unless the defendant can prove otherwise.
+The burden of proof in such circumstances is on the defendant on the balance of probabilities.

 POCA also places the burden of proof on the defendant to prove that they do not have sufficient assets to meet a confiscation order in the full amount of the criminal benefit.Using confiscated property to settle claims